Suspension - Definition, Examples, Types, Properties, FAQs

 Tyndall effect

-It can be used to determine if the solution is colloid.
+It can be used to determine if the solution is a colloid.
 When a beam of light is passed through a colloid, it is not allowed to completely pass through the colloidal particles present in the solution.
-When compared to red light, blue light is scattered to a higher amount.
+When compared to red light, blue light is scattered to a greater extent.
 This is due to the fact that blue light has a shorter wavelength than red light.
 This is why the smoke emitted by motorcycles might appear blue at times.

 The Tyndall Effect can be seen in milk, which is a colloid that contains fat and protein globules.
 In a foggy environment, when a torch is turned on, the light's path becomes visible.